-You have the opportunity to begin again, so take time to figure out what you value most.
-Make long term plans to achieve this while continuing mental and emotional health practices, like spending time with family and close friends, meditation, exercising, taking walks, and/or journaling.
+You have the opportunity to begin again, so take the time to figure out what you value most.
+Make long term plans to achieve this while continuing mental and emotional health practices, like spending time with family and close friends, meditation, exercising, taking walks, and journaling.

 Consider your ideal situation.
 What would make you feel happy and healthy?
 How do you want to live?
 What brings you comfort, joy, and peace of mind?
 What did you always want to improve but didn’t have the time or opportunity to fix?

-One question that may be easiest to start with is, are there things you wish to keep, but have been damaged?
+One question to start with: Are there things you wish to keep but are now damaged?
 Professional artisans and art conservators can bring some treasured pieces back to life.
 Sarah Barnard, a Los Angeles native, remembers a client who had a chair restored after a mudslide years ago.
 “It was an antique piece that had been passed down in her family.
-The fabric was ruined in the incident, and the chair had to be stripped to the frame.
+Out of necessity, the fabric and the chair, ruined in the incident, were stripped to the frame.
 We ordered a custom textile, matched to photos of the original chair.
-When it was finished, the piece was like new and it now sits prominently in her home.”
+When it complete, the piece was like new, and it now sits prominently in her home.”

 Photos by Steven Dewall, Scott Van Dyke, Brad Nichol